Wide format printers are necessary for designing and photography business that print large sized pieces.

 While the HP Designjet T100 above is a great plotter and suitable for engineering/architectural charts, it is not a photo printer.

-Therefore, if you need a large format photo printer for printing high quality pieces, then you need a high fidelity printer like this Canon PIXMA PRO-1.
+Therefore, if you need a large format photo printer for high quality pieces, then you need a high fidelity printer like this Canon PIXMA PRO-1.

 For starters, this printer doesn’t feature a mere 4 ink cartridge system.
 Instead, it features a whopping 12 ink system.
 Basically the idea here is simple, the more shades of ink you have, the better would be the details and colors on your prints.